BluejacketScott/regulations-bootstrap/README.md

 ![eRegulations Repositories/Components](eregulations.png)

-This repository contains scripts that boostrap a coherent eRegulations working envionrment, either locally or in a [Vagrant](https://www.vagrantup.com/) virtual machine.
+This repository contains scripts that boostrap a coherent eRegulations working environment, either locally or in a [Vagrant](https://www.vagrantup.com/) virtual machine.

 ## Bootstrap Locally